DETAILED ACTION

 Re Claim 5, Zeng discloses a radio communication system in which a first base station and a second base station are connected to a terminal, wherein

-the first base station includes a first processor configured to
+the first base station includes first processor circuitry configured to (fig.1, [0126]-[0127], primary base station in communication with a second base station.
+[0368], circuits)

-control a data transmission to the second base station based on the status report received from the second base station ([0248]-[0252], adjust the offloading data to the secondary base station, so that the difference between the sequence number of the first PDU that is waiting to be reordered and the upper boundary of the reordering window is not greater than the preset value.).
+control a data transmission to the second base station based on the status report received from the second base station ([0248]-[0252], adjust the offloading data to the secondary base station, so that the difference between the sequence number of the first PDU that is waiting to be reordered and the upper boundary of the reordering window is not greater than the preset value.),

-a second processor configured to
+a second processor circuitry configured to

 Conclusion